Skip to content

 Cost Item Build - Year 1 Build - Year 2 Build - Year 3 Buy - Year 1 Buy - Year 2 Buy - Year 3

 The cumulative 3-year ratio is 25:1.
-The build path exceeds half a million euros, without accounting for the opportunity cost of developers diverted from your core product.
+The build path approaches AUD 860,000, without accounting for the opportunity cost of developers diverted from your core product.

 These figures are not hypothetical.
-They reflect feedback from organizations that attempted in-house development before migrating to a specialized solution.
-The EUR 65,000 annual maintenance line is the most frequently underestimated: it covers bug fixes, adaptation to new document formats, OCR model updates, and resolution of edge cases escalated by operators.
+They reflect feedback from organisations that attempted in-house development before migrating to a specialised solution.
+The AUD 106,000 annual maintenance line is the most frequently underestimated: it covers bug fixes, adaptation to new document formats, OCR model updates, and resolution of edge cases escalated by operators.

 Time-to-Market: The Other Cost

-The average in-house document validation project takes 6-12 months to reach production versus 2-4 weeks for SaaS platforms, creating a 24-week gap that costs EUR 48,600 in foregone savings for 300 monthly files at EUR 18 per file.
-Gartner's 2025 analysis reveals that enterprises increasingly abandon internal builds in favor of commercial off-the-shelf solutions for more predictable implementation timelines and business value delivery (Gartner IT Spending Forecast 2025).
+The average in-house document validation project takes 6-12 months to reach production versus 2-4 weeks for SaaS platforms.
+Gartner's 2025 analysis reveals that enterprises increasingly abandon internal builds in favour of commercial off-the-shelf solutions for more predictable implementation timelines and business value delivery (Gartner IT Spending Forecast 2025).
 Time to production is often the deciding factor.

 Functional proof of concept 2-3 months 1-2 days